 Among the Most Commonly Used Medications for Detox are:

 Methadone has the same effects as heroin, but without the euphoria.
 Addicts are usually introduced to this drug to get off heroin.
-While it is helpful, methadone can be addictive to the user; therefore, clinics regulate its intake.
+While it is helpful, methadone can be addictive to the user; therefore, methadone clinics regulate its intake.

 It works the same way as methadone and helps addicts who are working on coming off the drug.